Part 1: Pre-exam Procedure

-If a candidate behaves in a questionable manner, talk to the person privately; warn that person this is the first and final warning.
+If a candidate behaves in a questionable manner, talk to the person privately and warn the person that this is the first and final warning.
 If the behavior continues, collect the Exam Packet and ask that person to leave the examination room.
-In the event a candidate attempts to circumvent these guidelines, the Proctor will report their findings to IASSC within 24 hours of the incident.
+In the event a candidate attempts to circumvent these guidelines, the Proctor will report their findings to IASSC™ within 24 hours of the incident.

 e.
 Exam Conclusion

 Upon a candidate’s announcement to the Proctor that the candidate has completed the examination, the Proctor will collect the Reference Document, the Examination, the Answer Sheet and extra pages.
 Proctor will confirm the candidate has signed the cover page of the Answer Sheet.
 CRITICAL: Proctor must sign the cover sheet and staple the candidate’s cover sheet and Answer Sheet together immediately upon receipt.